 - My family loves to make french bread pizza, stuffed french bread or garlic bread

-- We also like to make spaghetti boats using leftover spaghetti
+- We also like to make spaghetti boats using leftovers of my easy spaghetti recipe.

 - Make a french dip sandwich